Skip to main content

 So how do you know if you live in a high-risk area?

-If your home or community is surrounded by brush, grassland or forest, then you’re at higher risk for wildfires, which typically occur from May to September.
+If your home or community is surrounded by brush, grassland, or forest, then you’re at higher risk for wildfires, which typically occur from May to September.
 The NRC’s Canadian Wildland Fire Information System monitors fire danger across Canada 24/7, and includes an interactive fire map with up-to-date reports.

 2. Carefully consider your building materials

 One of the biggest issues for homeowners is sparks and embers.
-Burning debris can be thrown up to two kilometres ahead of a wildfire, according to FireSmart, which can ignite materials on your home.
+Burning debris can be thrown up to two kilometres ahead of a wildfire, according to FireSmart™ Canada*, which can ignite materials on your home.
 Adding fuel to the fire, radiant heat from a wildfire can melt vinyl siding and even break windows, while direct flames will ignite any flammable objects in their path.

 If you’re building new (or reconstructing a home due to fire loss), be sure to ask your contractor about specific construction materials and practices that can mitigate damage and loss from wildfires.
 Fire-resistant construction materials include fibre-cement siding in place of vinyl or wood shake siding, asphalt shingles in place of wood shake roofs, and concrete patios in place of wood decks.